Dealing with the grief of losing someone to cardiovascular disease (CVD)

 It was surreal and I felt helpless and overcome by an emptiness that I had never experienced before.
 I just broke down in tears in my room and was left speechless.

-Even though we knew it was going to happen I never expected it to happen so soon, we go into denial mode, and I felt we had so much more to say to each other, and I had been left without being able to say goodbye.
+Even though we knew it was going to happen I never expected it to happen so soon, we go into denial mode, and I felt we had so much more to say to each other, and I had been robbed of more opportunity to talk about all the things we had left unsaid.

 My anxiety was high and I felt the need to do something so I started ringing around to get some answers to understand Dad’s final hours.

-The team were unavailable which was frustrating me more than anything but I was given the basics and told someone would get back to me.
+The team leader was unavailable which was frustrating me more than anything but I was given the basics and told someone would get back to me.

-I pursued my need for more information and to speak with the medical team leader who was heading the team who comforted him in his final hours.
+I pursued my need for more information and to speak with the medical team doctor on duty who was heading the team who comforted him in his final hours.

 A few days later she called me and explained that his heart was in such a state she didn’t know how it was even functioning and so terribly damaged beyond repair that it couldn’t take anymore.
 The final attack was just too much for his body to take.

-Dad was being medicated, comforted by the medical/nursing team and whilst still consciously aware of his situation was still able to laugh and joke with the nurses, his usual way of dealing with a bad situation.
+Before his death, Dad was being medicated and comforted by the medical/nursing team and whilst still consciously aware of his situation was still able to laugh and joke with the nurses, his usual way of dealing with a bad situation.

-Like many families who lose loved ones, the anniversary of a loved one’s death can be a start of a new journey when the time is right!
+Like many families who lose loved ones, the anniversary of a loved one’s death can be a start of a new journey rather than a recurring heart ache, when the time is right!

 Hypnotherapy & NLP are fascinating areas of study and practice.
 Whether you're looking for hypnotherapy for your own issues or interested in training to become a hypnotherapist/NLP practitioner to help others, we have a one-stop shop for all your hypnotherapy/NLP needs.